theshamelessdev/theshamelessdev.com/content/post/why.md

 title: Why
 date: 2020-04-21T08:38:33.000Z
 draft: false
-description: Why this blog exists and what you can expect
+summary: Why this blog exists and what you can expect
 ---

 Googling things is a major part of coding.
 I'm still to meet the engineer who remembers the all CLI commands of their project's workflow.